What is it?

 Mendeloff is a junior hospitalist team that is localized to the ICU Step Down unit [6th floor South Tower].
 There is a Mendeloff A and a Mendeloff B, each comprised of two PGY2/PGY3 residents and one hospitalist attending.
 Each resident an carry up to 5 hospitalist patients (Cap of 10 hospitalist patients for the whole team) and 1 private attending patient (except Drs.
 Kaplan and Fine - no cap), which can be redistributed amongst the team members.
 Private attendings are concierge internists who admit patients under their care in the hospital.
 The patients admitted under private attendings are admitted and cared for normally, however are staffed with the private attendings instead of the hospitalists.

-During the weekend/holidays, only admit to the on call resident.
-The on call resident can be capped overnight.
+During the weekend/holidays, only admit to the long call resident.
+Long call can accept admissions but must be open for 2 during the day, 7x/week.

 Add all patients to the respective Mendeloff list.